thunderbird/developer-docs/planning/roadmap.md

 ### Tasks
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q2 2026
-Why: ToDo lists UX pairs naturally with email and calendar.
 High level objectives (non-exhaustive):
 * Easier onboarding!
 Store them in the profile and sync them if there are no supported calendars.
 * Use open specs to allow interoperability.